 As part of our ongoing evaluations, our curriculum progression documents are continuously strengthened.
 Below is a copy of our most recent version.
 They will be updated on our website periodically.

-To download a copy of our most recent curriculum progression document in word format, please click on the link below:
+If you would like a copy of our curriculum progression document in word format, please email Mr Childs (Headteacher): firstname.lastname@example.org.

-We would like to credit Christopher Such for providing such a wonderful foundation for us to build our science curriculum.
+We would like to credit Christopher Such for providing such a wonderful foundation for us to build our Geography curriculum.